-Early in the reporting year, the Company announced that it had raised \$1,452,000 before costs and fees to fund expanded exploration and development programmes in the southern block of the Pungkut gold project in Sumatra, Indonesia ("Pungkut").
+arly in the reporting year, the Company announced that it had raised \$1,452,000 before costs and fees to fund expanded exploration and development programmes in the southern block of the Pungkut gold project in Indonesia.
 These funds were raised in two tranches (\$1,011,600 under the Company's 15% rule capacity and the balance, by obtaining shareholders' approval at a Shareholders' Meeting that was convened on 31 October 2005).
-At that meeting, shareholders also overwhelmingly approved a consolidation of Oropa's share capital on a 1 for 10 basis, resulting in a post consolidation share capital of 68,226,697 ordinary shares on issue and 13,280,776 listed options exercisable at 50 cents on or before 31 December 2007.
+At that meeting, shareholders also overwhelmingly approved a consolidation of Oropa's share capital on a 10:1 basis, resulting in a post consolidation share capital of 68,224,000 ordinary shares on issue and 13,280,500 listed options exercisable at 50 cents on or before 31 December 2007.